The Employer’s Guide to Federal & State Meal/Rest Break Laws [See all 50 State Laws Here]

 Virginia law doesn’t require any designated rest or meal breaks except for minor employees.

-Employees who are under the age of 16 and who work 5 or more consecutive hours must be provided with a meal break.
+Employer must provide a meal break to employees under the age of 16 who work 5 or more consecutive hours.
 This break should be at least 30 minutes long.

 Washington Meal Breaks

 Washington requires employees who work 5 hours to get at least a 30-minute break.
-This break must be given no earlier than 2 hours and no later than 5 hours after the start of a shift.
+Employers must provide the break no earlier than 2 hours and no later than 5 hours after the start of a shift.

 And, special rules for minors apply.
 Employees who are 14 and 15 years old can go no longer than 4 hours without being given a meal period of at least 30 minutes.
 Employees who are 16 and 17 years old cannot be required to work more than 5 hours without a meal break of at least 30 minutes.
 This break must also start between the 2nd and the 5th hours of the shift.